JakobGM/astrality/docs/modules.rst

         Execute a shell command, possibly referring to any compiled template and/or the last detected :ref:`event <event_listener_events>` defined by the :ref:`module event listener <event_listeners>`.

     :ref:`trigger <trigger_action>`:
-        Perform *all* actions specified within another :ref:`event block <events>`.
-With other words, this action *appends* all the actions within another event block to the actions already specified in the event block.
+        Perform *all* actions specified within another :ref:`action block <modules_action_blocks>`.
+With other words, this action *appends* all the actions within another action block to the actions already specified in the action block.
 Useful for not having to repeat yourself when you want the same actions to be performed during different events.

 .. _context_import_action: